ADML logo mark

 CPP certification is designed for all personnel who perform diagnostic tests outside the central laboratory, including near-patient testing, point-of-care device selection and validation, quality management, operator training, regulatory compliance, and serving as a liaison with the central laboratory.
 To be eligible for the CPP credential, you must have either:

-• A four-year degree in a biological, chemical, physical, or medical laboratory science or in nursing and at least two years of direct POCT work experience, OR
+• A four-year degree in a biological, chemical, physical, or medical laboratory science and at least two years of direct POCT work experience, OR

-• A two-year degree in medical laboratory science or medical laboratory technology and four years of direct POCT work experience.
+• A two-year degree in medical laboratory science or medical laboratory technology and four years of direct POCT work experience, OR

 About the exam

 The POCT Professional Certification exam is a two-hour exam consisting of 150 multiple choice questions.
 The exam is only available online and is monitored by an online proctor via webcam.
 This allows candidates to take the timed exam in the convenience of their own home or via personal laptop at a time scheduled by the candidate.
-The exam is offered twice annually, in the Spring (late May) and Fall (early November).
+The exam is offered twice annually, in the Spring (mid-April) and Fall (mid-October).

 Key dates and deadlines